 - Social engineering attacks – possibly the easiest way to hack encrypted data is to use phishing or other social engineering methods to trick a privileged user into providing the key.

 - Insider threats – a severe threat to encrypted data is the possibility that a privileged individual will turn against the organization and abuse their privileges to steal data.
 Insider threats also include negligent users who fail to follow security policies.

 Despite all these risks, encryption is a strong and effective security measure.
 But in light of the chances that encryption will be compromised, it must be treated as another layer of protection, and not the only defense organizations use to protect their data.

 What is Cloud Based Encryption?

 When an organization stores data in the cloud, it can leverage the cloud provider’s ability to encrypt the data.
 Most cloud service providers offer encryption as a service, either built into cloud services or as a separate offering.
-Cloud-based encryption is convenient and allows many organizations to meet their compliance obligations in the cloud.

 Before using cloud-based encryption, it is critical to determine exactly what the cloud provider offers:

 - What is the strength of the encryption and whether it meets the organization’s requirements.

 - Who manages keys – there are several models including fully managed encryption keys and client-managed encryption keys.

 - How to set up end-to-end encryption to ensure that data remains encrypted as it travels from the cloud to end-users and back.